Pete Gross House

 Pete Gross House in conveniently located just blocks from SCCA.
 Shuttles are available throughout the day to and from SCCA and from SCCA to and from UW Medical Center and Seattle Children’s.

 The Pete Gross House will be undergoing extensive repair on the exterior siding of the building, which will require closure of 34 of the 70 apartments as well as the P1 level of the garage.
-Construction began in May 2013 and is expected to last through September.
+Construction began in May 2013 and is expected to last through mid-November.

 Disruption is difficult for any apartment residents, but especially those undergoing medical treatments.
 We salute our patients and families as they face these changes with us and appreciate their patience and flexibility.
 The project is being carefully coordinated and monitored by Fred Hutchinson Cancer Research Center Facilities and SCCA Infection Prevention personnel.
 They will routinely check that infection control barriers are in place and properly maintained.